e-candeloro/RE_Hub_IREN/README.md

 ![logo](media/logo.png)

 We proposed a smart monitoring system that employs cameras on waste management vehicles.
-Using Computer Vision algorithms with Artificial Intelligence, the cameras can identify, classify and track the position and type of abandoned waste in the streets, sending real-time data to the operational center of IREN.
+Using Computer Vision algorithms with Artificial Intelligence, the cameras can identify, classify, and track the position and type of abandoned waste in the streets, sending real-time data to the operational center of IREN.
-The data con be aggregated with the already existing one of IREN (like the bins positions and vehicle optimized routes) to then employ data analysis and extract business intelligence information to:
+The data can be aggregated with the already existing one of IREN (like the bins positions and vehicle-optimized routes) to then employ data analysis and extract business intelligence information to:

 - identify critical waste areas
-- plan new bins installations
+- plan new bin installations
 - predict with AI algorithm waste position, type
 - track waste automatically for the new upcoming ARERA standards
-- track bins condition
+- track bins' condition
 - identify anomalies and bottlenecks

 Read our [presentation/pitch deck](https://www.canva.com/design/DAGXSwYaIjk/SCSYonaK8hrFkJICOxKFaA/view?utm_content=DAGXSwYaIjk&utm_campaign=designshare&utm_medium=link&utm_source=editor)